-Staff personnel intending to resign will write a letter of resignation to the department head, the Department of Human Resources, and the chief administrator of the area with at least 14 calendar days' notice to protect accrued benefits and leave in good standing.
-Administrators and management personnel will write a letter of resignation to the President with a copy to the chief administrator and the Department of Human Resources thirty (30) days prior to the effective date of resignation.
+Staff personnel intending to resign shall provide a written letter of resignation to the department head, the Department of Human Resources, and the chief administrator of the area with a minimal 14 calendar days' notice to protect accrued benefits and leave in good standing.
+Administrators and management personnel shall provide a written letter of resignation to the President with a copy to the chief administrator and the Department of Human Resources thirty (30) days prior to the effective date of resignation.